Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 One straight Destination A to Destination B (known as point-to-point flight in the industry in case you were even slightly interested) flight later, suitcase with daughter’s favourite bedtime cuddlies was missing at other end.
 Standing with distraught toddler in baggage claim filling out forms late in the evening and facing bedtime without the prospect of her favourites.
 “Oh you’ll be surprised at the bags that turn up here from round the world” gave me that additional confidence I needed just then in the airline baggage handling system.

 Lesson: NEVER PACK FAVOURITE TOYS IN CHECKED BAGS REPEAT NEVER PACK FAVOURITE TOYS IN CHECKED BAGS

+Over to you now.
 Have you any frightful travel experiences with your baby or toddler?
-Share them below so we can groan together!
+Share them below!